Tamba-tachikui ware Tamba tachikui yaki

 The pieces are bisque fired at 700 to 900℃ (about 1292 to 1652℉) so that enamel will thoroughly coat the pottery.

 - 7. Glazing

-Articles are taken to the kiln site, placed on top of a round table and aligned on the kiln floor.
-Small articles are placed inside large articles or inside a vessel known as a saya.
-When repeatedly placing articles, fir tree ash or hama clay balls covered with fir tree ash are inserted between articles.
-Once articles have been completely loaded into the kiln, the entrance is stopped with a “pillow” and sealed with clay.
+- 8. Loading pots Pieces are brought to the kiln site, placed on top of a round shelf and lined up on the floor of the kiln.
+Small pottery is placed inside large pottery or inside a vessel called a saya.
+When placing the pieces, fir tree ash or clay balls covered with fir tree ash are inserted between articles.
+Once the pottery has been completely loaded inside the kiln, the entrance is sealed with clay.

-- 9. Glost firing
+- 9. Glaze firing